About

 General Description

-This two-week course is with 30 hours per week full instruction in English.
+This two-week course is with 30 hours per week of full instruction in English.
 Students work from the live model six hours per day.
 Instruction is on an individual basis, so students of all levels are welcome.

 Additional Info